West Adams Real Estate

 West Adams Real Estate Trends

 West Adams is one of the oldest neighborhoods in Los Angeles.
-Most of the buildings in West Adams were erected between 1890 and 1925.
+Most of the buildings in West Adams were built between 1890 and 1925.
 As a result, this makes the area prime for investors looking to purchase older properties and “flip” them.

 The Los Angeles Times recently branded the West Adams real estate market, as well as the adjacent Jefferson Park and Leimart Park, as one of the most promising real estate markets in Los Angeles, as it has begun to attract young professionals looking for affordable homes in central Los Angeles.
-As shown in the graph below, the increase in the median sale price of residential properties in West Adams as compared to Los Angeles County is relatively slow, with prices increasing 40% compared to Los Angeles County’s 46%.
+As shown in the graph below, the increase in the median sale price of residential properties in West Adams as compared to Los Angeles County is relatively slow, with prices increasing 40% compared to Los Angeles County’s 46% in the past three years.
 The recent development of the Metro Line through the West Adams area, however, has recently encouraged growth as more people, and therefore more money, flows through the area.

 * Data Source – theMLS